kotlinfun/kotlin-coroutines-event/notes/docs/0 Fundamentals.md

 Every coroutine has a context.
 CoroutineContext is a universal way to group and pass objects to coroutines.
 Objects like the Dispatchers, Coroutine Name and linked list the chain of coroutines the coroutine is a part of

+### Job

+A Job instance in the coroutineContext represents the coroutine itself.
+Is returned by a Coroutine Builder.

 [comment]:<>(TODO describe each element)
 <img height="326" src="../images/coroutines-elements.png" title="Coroutine Elements" width="523" alt="Coroutine Elements"/>